-This course aims to introduce to students a diverse range of photographer's work from the turn of the century to the contemporary, paralleling some of the major art movements of the 20th century.
-It will also offer students the opportunity to develop their own visual skills.
-The course will address the current state of art photography through a series of presentations, discussions and topic specific projects and/or research papers.
+This course aims to introduce to students a diverse range of photographer's work from the turn of the century to the contemporary. paralleling some of the major art movements of the 20th century.
+It will also offer students the opportunity to develop their own visual skills utilizing the digital camera.
+The course will invite students to address the current state of art photography through a series of presentations, discussions and topic specific projects.